rrozema12/SalaryClassifier/README.md

     ```

 ## Details about the Sample Dataset
-For my project I will be using a dataset corresponding to whether a particular person makes more than 50k a year based on particular qualities.
-See the description of the attributes I used for prediction below.
+For my project I will be using a dataset with 20,000 instances that will help predict whether a particular person makes more than 50k a year based on particular qualities.
+The descriptions of these attributes are defined below.

 1. **Age**
     > The current age of each person when the data was collected.

 2. **Degree**
     > The highest level of education that each person had when the data was collected.
 This can be High School, Bachelors, Masters, Doctorate, College Drop Out, Associate, Middle School, Elementary, or Professional School.